 |Action||3-button mouse||2-button mouse or track-pad||Mac with only one mouse button or track-pad|

-|Move||Hold Alt+middle mouse button, then drag||Hold Alt+Control+left-click, then drag||Hold Alt+Command+left-click, then drag|
+|Pan||Hold the middle-mouse button then drag||Hold Alt+Control+left-click, then drag||Hold Option+Command+left-click, then drag|

-|Orbit (Not available in 2D mode)||Hold Alt+left-click, then drag||Hold Alt+left-click, then drag||Hold Alt+left-click, then drag|
+|Orbit (Not available in 2D mode)||Hold Alt+left-click, then drag||Hold Alt+left-click, then drag||Hold Option+left-click, then drag|

-|Zoom||Use the scroll wheel, or hold Alt+left-click, then drag||Hold Alt+right-click, then drag||Use the two-finger swipe method to scroll in and out, or hold Alt-Control+left-click, then drag|
+|Zoom||Use the scroll wheel, or hold Alt+right-click, then drag||Hold Alt+right-click, then drag||Use the two-finger swipe method to scroll in and out, or hold Option+Control+left-click, then drag|

-To center the Scene View on a GameObject, select the GameObject in the Hierarchy, then move the mouse over the Scene View and press F. This feature can also be found in the menu bar under Edit > Frame Selected.
-To lock the view to the GameObject even when the GameObject is moving, press Shift+F. This feature can also be found in the menu bar under Edit > Lock View to Selected.
+To center the Scene view on a GameObject, select the GameObject in the Hierarchy, then move the mouse over the Scene view and press F. If the GameObject is already selected, F zooms in to the pivot point.
+This feature can also be found in the menu bar under Edit > Frame Selected.